Titanic prepares

 12:00 A.M.
 Thomas Andrews makes his report to Captain Smith shortly after midnight.
 “Titanic is doomed."

 12:15 A.M. > Captain Smith tells the wireless operators to send the distress call C.D.Q. from MGY (Titanic) and finally the new distress call S.O.S.
-About 12:15 A.M. several passengers and crew see the lights of another ship, perhaps as close as 6 miles away (This we now know was the Leyland Line steamer Californian). lifeboat No. 7 with 28 people aboard becomes the first to get away.
-The squash court gets wet.

 12:17 A.M. > Carpathia receives distress message.
 C.D.Q.
 Responses also will come from the Ypiranga, Frankfurt, Baltic, Caronia, Prinz Friedrich Wilhelm, Mount Temple and Titanic’s sister ship, Olympic, later on untill 2:05 a.m.